LuoyaoChen/ForeCasting/README.md

         set FLASK_APP=app
         set FLASK_ENV=development
         flask run
+4. access the homepage.

+   To view and modify tables, these steps:

+        1.click the table name we want to view and/or modify 2.access the table webpage
+        3.select the operation: insert, update, or delete 4.fill in the data we want to modify
+        5.click inset/update/delete

+   To get personalized insurance quote:

+        1. fill in the personal information on the page
+        2. click submit
+        3. access the estimate_price page and view the predicted insurance quote.

 ## Reference
 1. [Connect MS Azure with Python](https://learn.microsoft.com/en-us/azure/mysql/single-server/connect-python)
 2. [Get all table names from MS Azure using python](https://stackoverflow.com/questions/3556305/how-to-retrieve-table-names-in-a-mysql-database-with-python-and-mysqldb)